 Must meet with an advisor to find out the fee structure

-This makes Personal Capital suited for investors with a more complicated financial mix such as larger portfolios, complex financial planning needs and tax strategy requirements.
+This makes Empower suited for investors with a more complicated financial mix such as larger portfolios, complex financial planning needs and tax strategy requirements.
 Other features include dynamic portfolio allocation and ongoing rebalancing based on current market conditions.

 The service does not come cheap – in fact, it’s on the higher end of online financial advisor options.
 Clients with up to $1 million in assets under management can expect to pay a 0.89% fee with a sliding scale and a decline to 0.49% for portfolios of more than $10 million.
 There’s a minimum of $100,000 to sign up for the digital wealth management service.

-Even if the investment fees are too high for you, consider signing up for Personal Capital to access their free analysis tools for investors.
+Even if the investment fees are too high for you, consider signing up for Empower to access their free analysis tools for investors.
 Once you sign up and connect your accounts, you can analyze your portfolio allocation, find hidden fees and more.